 A fellow we will call “Ernie” had moved his entire family from Ghana to the United States some years ago.
 He was told from his relatives to obtain his certification as a CNA or certified nursing assistant, in order to jumpstart his nursing career.
+His ultimate dream was to one day become a registered nurse.

 Ernie’s first job was in a long-term care setting.
 He quickly adapted to caring for 8-10 residents with dementia inside a locked unit within a nursing home.
 Ernie helped the residents with bathing, dressing, and eating.
 In other words, Ernie assisted with their ADL’s (activities of daily living).